16 May Exploring Sonoma Valley wine country by bicycle

 Bicycle tour of Sonoma wine country

 We chose to winery-hop on bicycles from Sonoma Valley Bike Tours.
 This is a great outfitter with additional locations in Napa and Yountville if you are so inclined.
-They offer half- and full-day guided tours or rental bikes with maps and advice for those who prefer a self-guided adventure.
-With 11 wineries within five miles of town, you’ve got more tasting choices than you can accomplish in a day (and still cycle responsibly).
+They offer half- and full-day guided tours, or rental bikes with maps and advice for those who prefer a self-guided adventure.
+With 11 wineries within five miles of town, you’ve got more tasting choices than you can do in a day and still cycle responsibly.

-We believe the best way to learn about a new area is with some kind of guided tour, so we spent day one on the full-day tour with a guide.
+We believe that the best way to learn about a new area is with some kind of guided tour, so we spent day one on the full-day guided bike tour.
 We were so impressed with the bike paths and lightly-traveled roads of Sonoma.
 Even without the payoff of wine at the end of the road, the scenery was beautiful.
 It’s relatively flat with some hills leading into the wineries.
 Our guide told us about the region, the wine and how to enjoy the tastings.
 We stopped along the way to view the grape fields and learn about grafting, pruning and growing techniques.

 Visiting Ravenswood, GunBun and Homestead wineries

-First stop was Ravenswood Winery where we enjoyed a tasting and a vineyard walking tour.
-The tour ended with a visit to their barrel room with a sample of wine right from the barrel.
+First stop was Ravenswood Winery where we enjoyed a tasting and vineyard walking tour.
+The tour ended with a visit to their barrel room to sample wine right from the barrel.
 Seeing the process from vine to barrel was a great way to begin our first trip to California wine country.

-A few miles down the road is Homestead Winery.
-It is winemaker’s David Homewood’s goal to produce small batches so that he touches as much of the winemaking as possible.
-Homewood limits production to about 3,000 cases yearly.
-David came out and visited with our group during the tasting which was a treat.
+A few miles down the road is Homewood Winery.
+It is winemaker David Homewood’s goal to produce small batches so that he touches as much of the winemaking as possible, and Homewood limits production to about 3,000 cases yearly.
+David came out and visited with our group during the tasting, which was a treat.
 Include this on your tour to sample the smaller, hand-crafted approach to winemaking.
 This was one of my favorites of the trip.

 Day two tour of Sonoma.
 What a difference an e-bike makes!

 We enjoyed the bike/winery combo so much we decided to bike again on day two.
-One member on our day one tour rode an e-bike.
-Curious, we asked and the woman explained that her husband and teenage kids were accomplished cyclists and the e-bike allowed her to keep up with their pace and enjoy being with them.
-She explained the biker provides most of the power, but the pedal-assist feature gives a little extra boost when climbing hills.
-This sounded perfect as asthma had made day one challenging for Libby on hills leading into the wineries.
+One member of our day one tour rode an e-bike.
+Curious, we asked and the woman explained that her husband and teenage kids were accomplished cyclists, and that the e-bike allowed her to keep up with their pace and enjoy being with them.
+She explained that the rider provides most of the power, but the pedal-assist feature gives an extra boost when climbing hills.
+This sounded perfect for Libby, as her asthma had made day one challenging on hills leading into the wineries.